RhysQuilter/perfect-parking-fyp/docs/thesis.md

 ### Parking Lot Log

-When a parking lot monitor record is saved or updated the server a historical log (Parking Lot Log) of the car park data by overriding the two built in functions of model i.e., update and save.
+When a parking lot monitors record is saved or updated the server a historical log (Parking Lot Log) of the car park data by overriding the two built in functions of model i.e., update and save.